 Denver’s Union Station is much more than a place to catch a train, plane, or automobile.
 A hub for social gatherings, late-night cocktails, and home to one of the best Christmas tree displays every holiday season, the historic station was first established in 1881 as Denver’s main train station.
 Now also home to several restaurants, bars, a bookstore, a creamery, and the swanky Crawford Hotel.

 Local favorites include Snooze an A.M.
 Eatery and Stoic and Genuine.
 After work, you’ll often see late-night socials gather at the Terminal Bar for beers and crafty cocktails.
 Once a historic ticket office, guests can now walk up to the window and order a beer.
 Be sure to also stop by their farmers market, May through October, and shop local vendors and artisans.

 1701 Wynkoop St, Denver 80202 | 303-592-6712 | unionstationindenver.com

 Denver Milk Market

 Perhaps one of the things that makes this food hall unique is its location within the historic Dairy Block.
-Here, visitors will find a plethora of shops, restaurants, a few bars (seven, but who’s counting), a coworking space, and a boutique hotel, so you don’t ever have to leave the fun.
+Guests will find a plethora of shops, restaurants, a few bars (seven, but who’s counting), a coworking space, and a boutique hotel, so you don’t have to leave the fun.

-A place where you can eat, drink, shop, exercise, play, and even work (but who wants to do that?), all reside in a large building that houses a community of 50+ independently owned Colorado businesses.
-Originally home to the Stanley Aviation, on-site where planes used to be tested, this huge market has grown in size over the years to include a brewery, restaurants, a gym, retail shops, and even a place to get your nails done at the Denver-based Base Coat Nail Salon.
-Their massive outdoor area also provides places to sit and play games.
+This huge market has grown in size over the years to include a brewery, restaurants, a gym, retail shops, and even a place to get your nails done at the Denver-based Base Coat Nail Salon.
+Their massive outdoor space also provides places to sit and play games.